 Read my full review of ExpressVPN.

-CyberGhost is one of the fastest VPNs on this list, and it’s a great option for first-time VPN users looking to protect their connection while browsing the internet, streaming content, and downloading large files with Microsoft Edge.
+CyberGhost is a great option for first-time VPN users looking to protect their connection while browsing the internet, streaming content, and downloading large files with Microsoft Edge.

 CyberGhost’s fast connection speeds are easily up to any activity you enjoy while using Edge.
 Streaming video, even 4K streams, play back quickly and smoothly.